 Sign #3 – The online property listing isn’t getting any traffic

-With more than 90% of today’s home buyers starting their home buying search online, it is imperative that the real estate agent knows how to efficiently market a property online, through the numerous property listing portals and mandatory social media exposure!
+With more than 90% of today’s home buyers starting their home buying search online, it is imperative that your real estate agent knows how to efficiently market a property online, through the numerous property listing portals and mandatory social media exposure.